Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Control the Exposure.

-Excessive workplace noise doesn’t just impact productivity, it damages hearing, risks employee health, and can expose your company to regulatory fines and legal action.
-Memtech provides noise exposure testing to help you protect employees, meet OSHA requirements, and make informed, data-driven decisions.
+Memtech provides noise exposure testing and develops remedial strategies to help protect employees, meet OSHA requirements, and make informed, data-driven decisions.

 Technician operating industrial machinery in a factory setting, surrounded by heavy equipment and control systems.